samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 # The BKDF Algorithm

 ~~~
-BKDF(password, salt, spaceCost, timeCost, parallelism, length, pepper, associatedData)
+BKDF(password, salt, personalization, spaceCost, timeCost, parallelism, length, pepper, associatedData)
 ~~~

 BKDF calls an internal function that provides memory hardness in a way that supports parallelism and then produces a variable-length output.
 It can be divided into three steps:

-1. KDF Extract: a key is derived from the password, salt, pepper, and associated data.
+1. KDF Extract: a key is derived from the password, salt, personalization, pepper, and associated data.
 2. Parallelism: the internal function, which uses the derived key as well as other user-provided parameters, is called in parallel, and the outputs are XORed together.
 3. KDF Expand: a KDF in feedback mode is used to derive key material for the user from the derived key, context information, and the XORed outputs.